100 Great Hiking Trails in the Adirondack Park Outside of the Heavily-Used and Popular High Peaks Wilderness Area

 Split Rock Mountain Trails (North) Split Rock Mountain has over 10 miles of hiking trails and the northern trails to South Rocks Overlook, Split Rock Mountain, and Ore Bed Overlook wind through beautiful forests to scenic overlooks.

-Split Rock Mountain Trails (South) Split Rock Mountain has over 10 miles of hiking trails and the southern trails to Barn Rock, Snake Den Overlook, and a rocky beach on Lake Champlain wind through dense forests, around wetlands, and to rocky cliffs with great views.
+Split Rock Mountain Trails (South) Split Rock Mountain has over 10 miles of hiking trails.
+The southern trails to Barn Rock, Snake Den Overlook, and a rocky beach on Lake Champlain wind through dense forests, around wetlands, and to rocky cliffs with great views.

 Azure Mountain A short, moderate hike north of Paul Smith’s that leads to an open, rocky summit with a historic firetower that provides sweeping views of the northern Adirondacks.

-Bloomingdale Bog Bloomingdale Bog is an easy and flat trail that runs atop of an abandoned railroad bed through a vast wetland and bog complex with terrific and intricate views.
+Bloomingdale Bog Bloomingdale Bog is an easy and flat trail that runs atop of an abandoned railroad bed through a vast wetland and bog complex with stunning and beautiful views.

 Debar Mountain An 8.2-mile hike (round trip) through great forests, that passes a lean-to and ruins of an old cabin, before reaching a rocky mountaintop with great views.